Thursday, June 27, 2019

 The 230th fired its first round the next morning to reinforce the fires of the 110th Field Artillery Battalion.
 On June 12, the battalion lost its first Soldier, Staff Sgt.
 Edward Smith.
 The 22-year-old Georgia National Guard Soldier had served in the 118th FA before the war.
 He was moving in advance of friendly lines with a forward observer party when he was killed by German machine gun fire.

 The battalion displaced forward to St. Clair On June 12.
 The next day, the 230th was reassigned to the 30th Division and ordered to move to Catz, southeast of Carentan.
-That evening after crossing the Vire River and setting up firing positions, the battalion was strafed by Luftwaffe aircraft.
+That evening, after crossing the Vire River and setting up firing positions, the battalion was strafed by Luftwaffe aircraft.
 As a result, a battery of the 531st Anti-Aircraft Battalion was attached to the 230th and would provide air cover for them until they reached the Elbe River.

 Allied units including the 30th ID continued to expand the D-Day lodgement pressing ever closer towards the German-held city of St. Lo.
 During the advance to the Vire River, the 230th provided fire support for the 120th Infantry Regiment.[xiii]
-From their position on the high ground overlooking the river, the 230th were tempting targets for German artillery.
+From their position on the high ground overlooking the river, the howitzers of the 230th were tempting targets for German artillery.
 Shells rained onto the artillery positions.
 Shrapnel from a bursting artillery shell struck Cpl.
-Robert McClanahan of Battery A but the lucky Soldier was spared serious injury when the shrapnel was stopped by a roll of Life Savers candy he had in his uniform pocket.[xiv]
+Robert McClanahan of Battery A, but the lucky Soldier was spared serious injury when the shrapnel was stopped by a roll of Life Savers candy he had in his uniform pocket.[xiv]
 After crossing the Vire, the 120th occupied the town of Mont-Martin en Grainges.[xv]
 By the time the 230th entered the town on June 22, the 30th ID had received orders to hold a defensive line along the Vire while the 2nd and 29th Infantry pressed the attack towards St. Lo.

 Epilogue: